Prayer, Fasting, and Almsgiving Video

 The Poor Widow’s Contribution – When he looked up he saw some wealthy people putting their offerings into the treasury and he noticed a poor widow putting in two small coins.
 He said, “I tell you truly, this poor widow put in more than all the rest; for those others have all made offerings from their surplus wealth, but she, from her poverty, has offered her whole livelihood.” – Luke 21:1-4

 This is a tangible way to make our offerings.
-It can be used for many different types of offerings:
+It can be used for many different types of offerings, including those we give to charity:

 - Monetary offerings, especially for money saved from fasting